Looking for Love in all the Wrong Places

 What Are We Celebrating Here?

 Do you know what February 22nd is?
-Yeah, yeah, Ash Wednesday, for millions of Christians around the world.
-Catholics are called to prayer, fasting, and penance between Ash Wednesday and Easter Sunday – other traditions have some version of that.
+Yeah, yeah, Ash Wednesday for millions of Christians around the world.
+Many are called to prayer, fasting, and penance between Ash Wednesday and Easter Sunday – other traditions have some version of that.

 Before Ash Wednesday, they are supposed to wrestle with something that they LOVE – A LOT –like chocolate, or cussing, or binge-watching those stupid TV shows, and give it up for those forty days.
 Good luck with that and your commitment to exercise too!
 We’re so pathetic when it comes to the teeniest bit of “suffering”.